Sediment transport

-Mechanisms
+Environments

 Aeolian

 Aeolian or eolian (depending on the parsing of æ) is the term for sediment transport by wind.
 This process results in the formation of ripples and sand dunes.
 Typically, the size of the transported sediment is fine sand (<1 mm) and smaller, because air is a fluid with low density and viscosity, and can therefore not exert very much shear on its bed.

 Bedforms are generated by aeolian sediment transport in the terrestrial near-surface environment.
 Ripples and dunes form as a natural self-organizing response to sediment transport.

 Aeolian sediment transport is common on beaches and in the arid regions of the world, because it is in these environments that vegetation does not prevent the presence and motion of fields of sand.

 Wind-blown very fine-grained dust is capable of entering the upper atmosphere and moving across the globe.
-Dust from the Sahara deposits on the Canary Islands and islands in the Caribbean, and dust from the Gobi desert has deposited on the western United States.
+Dust from the Sahara deposits on the Canary Islands and islands in the Caribbean, and dust from the Gobi Desert has deposited on the western United States.
 This sediment is important to the soil budget and ecology of several islands.

 Deposits of fine-grained wind-blown glacial sediment are called loess.

 Fluvial

-In geology, physical geography, and sediment transport, fluvial processes relate to flowing water in natural systems.
-This encompasses rivers, streams, periglacial flows, flash floods and glacial lake outburst floods.
-Sediment moved by water can be larger than sediment moved by air because water has both a higher density and viscosity.
-In typical rivers the largest carried sediment is of sand and gravel size, but larger floods can carry cobbles and even boulders.

-Fluvial sediment transport can result in the formation of ripples and dunes, in fractal-shaped patterns of erosion, in complex patterns of natural river systems, and in the development of floodplains.